MohdFurkan8011/knowledge/content/spring/spring-data-jpa.md

 | True               | findByActiveTrue()              | ...where x.active = true                                     |
 | False              | findByActiveFalse()             | ...where x.active = false                                    |
 | IgnoreCase         | findByFirstnameIgnoreCase       | ...where UPPER(x.firstame) = UPPER(?1)                       |

+**Q17.
+What does the @Id annotation do?**

+**Ans:** The **@Id** annotation marks a field as the primary key for that particular table.
+This is a unique identifier for each entry in the table.
+This annotation is typically used with **@GeneratedValue** to automatically generate an unique id for each entry in the table.

+**Q18.
+What does the @Entity annotation do?**

+**Ans:** The **@Entity** annotation indicates a class represents a relational table in the database.

+**Q19.
+What is the difference between FetchType.Eager and FetchType.Lazy?**

+**Ans:** FetchType attribute indicates how whether records will be eagerly or lazily loaded from the database.

+**Q20.
+Is the CrudRepository interface part of JPA?**

+**Ans:** No. CrudRepository is an interface exposed by Spring Data framework for more easily interacting with JPA implementations like Hibernate

+**Q21.
+Is Spring Data JPA an implementation of the JPA specification?**

+**Ans:** No. Spring Data simply makes it easier to interface with a JPA specification like Hibernate

+**Q22.
+Is the @Column annotation required for mapping fields to columns?**

+**Ans:** No. The @Column field allows you to optionally override the name of the column that the entity class field maps to in the database table.
+It is not required.

+**Q23.
+In a @OneToMany relationship, what does the "mappedBy" attribute indicate?**

+**Ans:** mappedBy is an attribute that specifies the owning side of a one to many relationship.
+For example, if you want to establish a one to many relationship between authors and books you would specify **mappedBy="authors"** on the Books entity.

+**Q24.
+What does the @EnableJpaRepositories annotation do?**

+**Ans:** This annotation enables the automatic generation of JPA repositories.
+Any class which implements CrudRepository interface will generate a repository when this annotation is present.